Keyboard shortcuts

 Goal

-1. Potentially depend on each other
+1. Depend on each other

-2. Depend on a global configuration
+2. Depend on a global configuration that is not part of any specific host

 How does it work